hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-hello-world-in-a-container.md

 ```shell
 9c68cb7512266c41b23f4e0e92ac8a4d9425e1ee7d9df7530fcfd0ec05312053
 ```
-This long string is called a container ID, which is also listed in Hyper_'s console.
+This long string is called a container ID, which is also listed in Hyper.sh's console.
 It uniquely identifies a container so we can work with it.

 We can use this container ID to see what’s happening there.
 First, let’s make sure our container is running.
 Run the `hyper ps` command, which returns the information of active containers in your account.